umaraziz0/Student-Platform-SPA/README.md

-# Student Platform using Laravel 6 and Vue 2
+# :mortar_board: Student Platform using Laravel 6 and Vue 2

 A simple student platform / management single page application using Laravel and Vue.
 Currently a work in progress.

-## Features
+## :star: Features

 -   Dashboard
 -   To-Do List